 Deciding something is a good idea is key for change to stick, and doing it once isn’t good enough.
 Reinforcement is key.
 Essentially, you are building new habits, which takes time and repetition.

 Consciously practice the new employee recognition model actively until it becomes a habit.
-Constantly remind employees to recognize their peers until it becomes ingrained in the culture.
+Constantly remind employees to recognise their peers until it becomes ingrained in the culture.

 4. Coach in real-time

-Traditional performance reviews are not as effective as coaching.
+Traditional performance reviews are less effective than coaching.
 This is partly because they are a forum where the employee has little say in the targets, measures, and sometimes (and I dare say mostly) the ratings.
-It is mostly because they happen long after the actual events that lead up to the review.
+It is mainly because they happen long after the actual events that lead up to the review.

-A performance review’s primary purpose is to provide feedback and align the team with the organizational goal.
+A performance review’s primary purpose is to provide feedback and align the team with the organisational goal.
 It simply doesn’t make sense to wait six months or a year to do this.

-From my experience, team or personal coaching in real-time is more effective.
-Addressing an event—good and bad—as and when it happens provides immediate and valuable feedback and allows the team to re-align instantaneously.
+From my experience, real-time team or personal coaching is more effective.
+Addressing an event—good or bad—as it happens provides immediate and valuable feedback, allowing the team to realign instantaneously.

 Why wait?